wu-lab-uva/RasperGade/README.md

 ```
 ## Data format
 `RasperGade` has two basic input data: the phylogeny and the extant trait values.

 Phylogenies are expected to be phylo-class objects as defined by the R package `ape`.

 Extant trait values should be in a named numeric vector, and the names should correspond to tip labels of the phylogeny.
 Hidden states to be predicted are marked by NA values in the named vector.

 Tips should have unique labels, and if nodes have labels, they should be unique.

 ## Demo

 ## Reproduction of results in the preprint
+To reproduce the results in the preprint, follow the instrucitons in Preprint2021/Instruction.txt